weltraumpirat/ws_domain_prototyping/README.md

 **Some questions:**
 - How does the increased complexity affect our code?
 How about the tests?
 - What is the effect on coupling/decoupling?
-- Do you observe any differences in your aggregates when using internal event handlers (i.e., subcribe and call private method) vs. subscribing in the test/index.js and calling a public command method?
+- Do you observe any differences in your aggregates when using internal event handlers (i.e., subscribe in constructor and call private method) vs. subscribing outside of the class (e.g. in the test/index.js) and calling a public command method?